Talion is a finalist for Best SIEM Solution

 Here is some strategic cyber security advice for the executive directors:

-1. Favour discretion over rules: cyber security based on compliance to rules or standards may make it easier to get through client audits, but it may not make you secure.
+1. Support discretion over rules: cyber security based on compliance to rules or standards may make it easier to get through client audits, but it may not make you secure.
 Standards take many years to agree and implement, by which the cyber threat has moved on, and they reflect the minimum capability that standard-setters consider to be generally appropriate, rather than an aspirational capability.
 Excessive emphasis on codes of compliance rather than responsibility gives rise to complacency and raises the risk of failure.
-Independently scrutinise standards set by consensus and create a logical, defensible cyber risk strategy, specific and appropriate to your organisation.
+Independently examine standards set by consensus and create a logical, defensible cyber risk strategy, specific and appropriate to your group.

 2. Have ‘skin in the game’: make those responsible for managing risk define the cyber risk management strategy: avoid the mistakes made by financial sector regulators in for example, allowing banks’ capital requirements be set by the ratings agencies.
 Not only are ratings agencies not responsible for managing banking risk, they are susceptible to market pressure.
-It is they who set disastrously low risk ratings to new and lethal financial products like collaterised debt obligations which caused the 2007 financial crisis.
+It is they who set disastrously low risk ratings to new and lethal financial products like secured debt obligations which caused the 2007 financial crisis.
 Execs need to have ‘skin in the game’.

 3. Compensate for the biases that mar our risk judgements: we trust celebrity endorsements, people in suits, anything printed – especially charts and precise numbers even when they are wrong.
 We are prone to the illusion of certainty.
 Our risk perception frailties are well documented.
-Recognise them and compensate for them.
+Acknowledge them and compensate for them.

 4. Adopt a barbell security strategy: a combination of high and low-risk management strategies, avoiding the middle ground.
 Protect the maximum extent possible IT systems that host your critical data and if necessary take more risk with the rest of your network.